-The global lateral flow assays market size is estimated to reach USD 17.44 billion by 2033, expanding at a CAGR of 6.89% from 2025 to 2033, according to a new report by Grand View Research, Inc. Major factors driving the growth include the rising prevalence of infectious diseases, growing government initiatives to curb infectious and chronic diseases, rise in demand for point-of-care testing, and increasing strategic mergers & acquisitions among others.
+The global lateral flow assays market size is estimated to reach USD 17.44 billion by 2033, registering a CAGR of 7.41% from 2026 to 2033, according to a new report by Grand View Research, Inc. Major factors driving the growth include the rising prevalence of infectious diseases, growing government initiatives to curb infectious and chronic diseases, rise in demand for point-of-care testing, and increasing strategic mergers & acquisitions among others.

 Lateral flow assays were developed about half a century ago and have facilitated several diagnostic and testing applications in domains such as healthcare, food & beverage testing, and environmental testing.
 Similarly, lateral flow assay applications in point-of-care diagnostics are growing and are propelling significant advancements in research for the development of products that evaluate body fluids, such as urine and saliva.